lpmi-13/homepage/_posts/2018-08-23-build-your-own-experimental-lorawan-sensor.markdown

 categories:
 ---

+*update: LDL source code is no longer publicly accessible*

-I wrote an Arduino wrapper for my [LoRaWAN implementation](https://github.com/cjhdev/lora_device_lib).
+I wrote an Arduino wrapper for my [LoRaWAN implementation](https://github.com/cjhdev/lora_device_lib_api).
 This post shows how to use it in an experimental application.

 Note that even though the wrapper is very easy to use, you should not